 Current gifts to the endowment are fully tax deductible, subject to the Tax Code’s percentage limitations.
 You can give cash or securities.
 Contributing appreciated securities not only generates a charitable deduction but also permits you to avoid realizing a capital gain on the appreciation.
 If you would like to make a substantial gift but want to structure it to be paid over a number of years, you may make a charitable pledge.
 Also, if you have established a private foundation or a donor-advised fund, please consider making a grant to the endowment from that source (but such a grant should not be used to satisfy a pledge).

 Retained income gifts permit you to convert appreciated assets into an income stream during lifetime without generating a current capital gains tax, and permit a current deduction for the charitable interest.
 At death, the remaining funds would be added to the Temple Aliyah endowment.
 Such a gift could take the form of a Charitable Remainder Trust or a Charitable Gift Annuity.

 Estate planning is another opportunity to provide for the endowment.
 Consider adding a gift to the endowment in your will or revocable trust.
 It would provide a lasting legacy and also generate an estate tax deduction.
 Also consider naming the endowment as a beneficiary of a portion of your IRA or qualified retirement plan—such a gift would pass free of both estate tax and income tax.

 Members of the Endowment Committee would be happy to speak with you or your advisors about options for tax-wise giving, and would be happy to provide language for properly designating the endowment in your estate plan.
-For more information, please contact Debbie Kurinsky or David Levy, Co-Chairs of the Temple Aliyah Endowment Committee or submit the Inquiry Form and a member of the Endowment Committee will contact you as soon as possible.
+For more information, please contact David Levy, Chair of the Temple Aliyah Endowment Committee or submit the Inquiry Form and a member of the Endowment Committee will contact you as soon as possible.